yetanotherco/aligned_layer_tendermint/README.md

 curl -s <public_node_IP>:26657/genesis | jq '.result.genesis' > ~/.alignedlayer/config/genesis.json
 ```

-You now need to build a seed list.
+You now need to build a initial node list.
 This is the list of nodes you will first connect to, preferablly you should use add all of our public nodes.
 The list should have this structure:
 ```
 <node1_IP>@<node1_ID>:26656,<node2_IP>@<node2_ID>:26656,...
 ```